danielskowronski/skowronski.tech/web/content/posts/blog.dsinf.net/2018-11-08-praca-domowa-sysadmina-part-2-etl-czyli-ladowanie-duzej-ilosci-danych-do-bazy-danych.md

 ### Initial optimizations

 This section is the only one to present exact console logs from performance test.
-Framework does not change after “Moving file read to psql binary”.
+Framework does not change after “Moving file read to psql binary".
 Next sections that operate on single data part will only have averaged speed of import presented.

 #### Tuning SQL part